ElvisRivera21/secureTheVault/readme.md

 *Psuedo code for Secure The Vault
-*Create an alert the message user the password
-*Use three variable calcutions to display the password ( 10 - 40 - 39)
+*Create an alert providing the user with the combination *Use three variable calcutions to display the password ( 10 - 40 - 39) *
-*